ajskateboarder/scratch-git/README.md

 (For development, you'll need a recent version of [Node.js](https://nodejs.org) to compile the userscript, [Rust](https://rustup.rs/) to compile the server, and [Python](https://python.org) to setup live debugging)

-2) Download the scratch-git release for your system from the [Releases section](https://github.com/ajskateboarder/scratch-git/releases)
+2) Download the scratch.git release for your system from the [Releases section](https://github.com/ajskateboarder/scratch-git/releases)

-3) Unpack the zip or tar.gz and run the scratch-git executable - it'll run continuously until you close out the terminal or do Ctrl+C
+3) Unpack the zip or tar.gz and run the scratch.git executable - it'll run continuously until you close out the terminal or do Ctrl+C

-You should now see a new button labeled "Push changes" which runs pushes code from the backend.
-The save button in the top-right should also be able to make commits based on changes that you make to your project, with a diff-like view for sprite code.
+Currently, scratch.git releases are only made for 64-bit Windows, MacOS, and recent Linux versions such as Ubuntu 20.04.
+Other systems will need to [build from scratch](#developing) for now - contributions for other systems are greatly appreciated!

 Congrats, you are now a 🦄✨~ _**1000x** developer_ ~✨🦄, no Git skills required!!

+You should now see:

+- a welcome dialog to set up a project with scratch.git

+- a Git menu to view commits, configure an online repository on GitHub/GitLab/etc, and push the current commits

+- diff indicators that show up next to your sprites and stage when you save the project.
+These will show differences between the code before and after you save.

+These features closely mimic the kind of Git development seen in editors such as Visual Studio or VS Code, but in a more friendly manner.

 ## Developing